pvienneau/atom-template-json/README.md

 # Atom JSON Generator

-Simply manage your JSON template structure, while Atom generates the JSON data for you.
+Simply define your JSON template structure, while Atom generates the JSON data for you.

 ## Code Example: